NateyB/didactic-waffle/notes.md

 	* Access to any block: Simple to use for sequential and direct access
 	* I/O transfers are by blocks (4096 bytes)
   * OS imposes a file system on the disk
-    * Design problems: How does the file look ot users; algorithms (such as the logical/physical mapping)
+    * Design problems: How does the file look to users; algorithms (such as the logical/physical mapping)
 	* Generally layered
-	  * Devices .................. disks
+	  * Devices ..................
+Disks
-	  * I/O Control .............. device drivers (retrieve block 123)
+	  * I/O Control ..............
+Device drivers (retrieve block 123)
-	  * Basic file system ........ generic commands (read/write physical block)
+	  * Basic file system ........
+Generic commands (read/write physical block)
 	  * File organization module .
 Knows about files and their logical blocks
 	  * Logical file system ......
 Manages file metadata; directories; file structure (FCB---file control block) such as ownership, permissions,